-This casserole is perfect eaten as is, however, some people do like to serve it over rice.
+This casserole is perfect eaten as is, however, it’s wonderful served over rice.
 Baby lima beans, green beans, corn, and broccoli are nice side dishes.
+Try my Roasted Brussels Sprouts with this casserole.
 A simple side salad of cucumbers and tomatoes goes well.
 Quick rolls or french bread add a great finishing touch.

 Poppy Seed Chicken Casserole